PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 ### Runtime Features

-New Solana runtime features are feature-switched and manually activated.
+New runtime features are feature-switched and manually activated.
 Runtime features
 include: the introduction of new native programs, sysvars, and syscalls; and changes to their behavior.
-Feature activation is cluster agnostic, allowing confidence to be built on Testnet before activation on Mainnet-beta.
+Feature activation is cluster agnostic, allowing confidence to be built on Testnet before activation on Mainnet.

 The release process is as follows: